 It’s a great time to be in a social media agency.
-With so many resources to generate content, edit images, schedule posts, design creative content, brainstorm ideas – it’s never been this easy to collaborate with your team.
+With so many resources to generate content, edit images, schedule posts, design creative content, and brainstorm ideas – it’s never been this easy to collaborate with your team.
 Those of us who worked in agencies before know that you fall in love with almost everything.
 Everything except for sales or looking for new social media clients.
 Why?
-Because it’s usually hard, it doesn’t come with immediate results and most of the time, you don’t know what you’re doing wrong.
+Because it’s usually hard, it doesn’t come with immediate results, and most of the time, you don’t know what you’re doing wrong.

 So we want to share our bulletproof tested ideas from all the past experiences.